opensafely/documentation/docs/releasing/requesting-file-release.md

 *  We recommend that you continue to develop downstream analysis actions within the OpenSAFELY pipeline, even if they are not intended to be run on the server.
 This helps maintain reproducibility.
 * Intermediate results can contain much more data than outputs produced at the end of the analysis pipeline.
 The data contained within these outputs should be the minimum amount required to produce the downstream outputs or receive feedback from project collaborators.

+### Context and Controls

+For each group of outputs you wish to release you will need to provide a clear contextual description including:

+1. Variable descriptions.
+1. A description and count of the underlying sample of the population for each output.
+1. Population size and degrees of freedom for all regression outputs.
+1. Relationship to other data/tables which through combination may introduce secondary disclosive risks.

+You will also need to descibe **controls** (i.e. [statistical disclosure controls](sdc.md) that have been applied to the outputs.

+A group of files can include one output file, or multiple files that share the same context and controls.

 ### Error log files